 The city is made up of 48 neighborhoods (called ‘barrios’), each with its own vibrant personality.
 You can bet that there’s something interesting to do in each one!
 Honestly, you could spend years in this city and never get bored.

-The likelihood is, however, that you don’t have years to spend in Buenos Aires – and that’s why we’ve put together this guide.
-This way you can make the most of your time here – whether you’re visiting for a day, a week, or live here and want something new to try.
+The likelihood is, however, that you don’t have years to spend in Buenos Aires and that’s why we’ve put together this guide.
+This way you can make the most of your time here – whether you’re visiting Buenos Aires for a few days, or live here and want something new to try.

 Here are the best things to do in Buenos Aires to make sure you enjoy your time in this amazing city.